h15200/notes/system-design.md

 - very similar to message queues, except the message can be received by MULTIPLE subscribers

-- an extention of the concept of streaming.
+- an extension of the concept of streaming.
 Streaming works with a simple connection, but what if we need a large scale distributed system (micro services system) where the data message needs to be persisted in the event of outages.

 - a pubsub model consists of 4 entities